mahamudh472/GlobalCreoleSociety/API_DOCUMENTATION.md

 ### 1. List Societies
 **GET** `/social/societies/`

+Lists societies with optional filtering.

+**Query Parameters:**
+- `my_societies=true`: Returns only societies the user is a member of
-Lists public societies or societies the user is a member of.
+- `available=true`: Returns only societies the user is NOT a member of (available to join)
+- No parameters: Returns both user's societies and public societies

 **Response:** `200 OK`
 ```json